How to play Mahjong Solitaire

 There are many games similar to Mahjong Solitaire in their strategic approach.
 Games like Mahjong Solitaire include:

-At Solitaired, we provide over 500 games – including a range of solitaire variations – free to play.
+At Solitaired, we provide over hundreds of free card games – including a range of solitaire variations – free to play.

 Is there a strategy to Mahjong Solitaire?